patters-match/z88/readme.txt

 available in /z88apps, and even work at processor single step level to debug the Z88 applications and OZ rom (located in /oz).

-OZvm is a Java application and needs the Java Runtime Environment to run.
-Please refer to above sections for getting java installed and especially the java compiler, javac.
+OZvm is a Java application and needs the Java Runtime V1.4 Environment to run.
+Please refer to above sections for getting java installed.

 To get OZvm compiled into an executable program on your operating system, execute the makejar script: